Bixi81/COVID-19/README.md

 Around 16 March 2020, first precautionary measures have been taken on a broader scale by German States (Bundesländer), including official recommendations to stay at home if possible and to avoid unnecessary travels.
 From 21 March 2020 onwards, stronger regulation is in place in two States (Bayern, Saarland), basically limitating freedom of movement for most people.

 Starting 23 March 2020, similar restrictions have been implemented all over Germany.
 These restrictions include a ban on gatherings of more than two people in the public.
 All restaurants and bars and most of shops are closed.
 All events are called off including sport events, concerts etc. Many factories are closed (including car makers such as Daimler, BMW, Volkswagen).
 Many office workers work from home.
+These restrictions will stay in force at least until 20 April 2020, according to the Bundesregierung (as of 28 March 2020).

+The testing capacity in Germany is about 360,000 per week, according to the German ministry of health.
+About 10% of tested persons are tested positive (as of 28 March 2020).

+**2. Overall Trends**

 On a semi-log scale, the number of newly discovered/reported infections keeps growing steadily.
 However, there seems to be a slight decrease of the growth rate over time on average.